 Apply heat with warm showers, hot compresses, or a heating pad.
 To prevent injury to your skin, DO NOT fall asleep with a heating pad or ice bag in place.

 Stop normal physical activity for the first few days.
 This helps calm your symptoms and reduce inflammation.

 Do slow range-of-motion exercises, up and down, side to side, and from ear to ear.
 This helps gently stretch the neck muscles.

 Have a partner gently massage the sore or painful areas.

 Ask your health care provider about using a soft neck collar to relieve discomfort.
-Do not use the collar for a long time.
-Doing so can make your neck muscles weaker.
+However, using collar for a long time can weaken neck muscles.
 Take it off from time to time to allow the muscles to get stronger.

 When to Contact a Medical Professional

 Seek medical help right away if you have: